Jolly Swag's BGCM STEAM Camp PSA

 Subi Snacks & Jolly Treats banner

-The young entrepreneurship program is an innovative and exhilarating program that aims to transform youth in grades 1-12 into educated, equipped, confident entrepreneurs.
+The Young Entrepreneurship Academy is INCLUDED in our STEAM summer camp.
+This is an innovative and exhilarating program that aims to transform youth in grades 1-12 into educated, equipped, confident entrepreneurs.
 Through our various stages of entrepreneurship classes, students will learn financial literacy, business concepts, generate business ideas, and conduct market research to eventually create business plans, pitch to investors, and launch their businesses.
 Key elements of the program is student commitment, adult support and accountability, communication, and building important relationships with key individuals.
 Keynote speakers and partner organizations will come in to speak with students and provide invaluable information.
+Free workshops will be offered as a special bonus to those who comply with program requirements.

 Past & Future Summer Activities